Personal Injury FAQs

 How do I know if I have a valid personal injury suit?

-To recover damages in a personal injury suit in Washington or Oregon, you must be able to prove that the defendant caused your injuries by breaching a legal duty owed to you.
+To recover damages in a personal injury suit in Washington, you must be able to prove that the defendant caused your injuries by breaching a legal duty owed to you.
 This usually means proving that the defendant acted negligently (meaning the defendant acted in a way that presented an unreasonable and foreseeable risk to you).
-For over 20 years, we have worked with injured victims throughout Washington and Oregon, and we have the experience to assess your matter at the outset to determine whether you have a valid suit.
+For over 20 years, we have worked with injured victims throughout Washington, and we have the experience to assess your matter at the outset to determine whether you have a valid suit.

 Who can I sue in my personal injury matter?